Brawn denies accepting Formula One job

-LONDON Former Mercedes team principal Ross Brawn has denied accepting a position with Formula One's new owners Liberty Media to help run the sport.
+LONDON (Reuters) - Former Mercedes team principal Ross Brawn has denied accepting a position with Formula One's new owners Liberty Media to help run the sport.

 "Liberty have not got far enough down the road to make any commitments yet," the 61-year-old Briton, who left the sport at the end of 2013 after decades of involvement, told the BBC on Wednesday.